 Being an assistant crew leader involves different responsibilities than a green hat.
 Read the assistant crew leader position description, which includes qualifications and the commitment required.
 You might also take a look at what one of our longest-service ACLs has to say about being an effective, supportive assistant crew leader.

-Fill out an application (currently closed, but will open in 2021) to be an assistant crew leader.
+Fill out an application to be an assistant crew leader by December 31, 2022.

 All new ACLs are required to attend a 2-3 hour orientation session.